Per Grow Bucket, You'll Need:

 When deciding on the number of buckets to add, keep in mind that the plants will need room for adequate air circulation to allow excess humidity to be removed (otherwise, you'll end up with fungal issues on your plants!), as well as the potential for light blocking.

 Water is held in a reservoir, which is then connected to a smaller bucket containing a float valve which controls the water flow.
 The water flows by gravity to each of the grow buckets,

 The grow buckets are initially filled with a special water wicking medium that naturally draws water to the plant.
 Please be aware that you cannot use regular potting soil or compost in these buckets as it will NOT work.
 You must use a soil-less mixture that consists of the following sphagnum peat moss (at least 60%), perlite, vermiculite, dolomitic limestone, wetting agent and Mycorrhizae.
 It is possible to use coconut coir or other peat based mixes, but be sure to add both perlite and dolomite lime as well.

 Now, if you're not a fan of mixing your own soil-less mix, you can get this in a commercially prepared product called Pro-Mix BX Mycorrihzae.
 While it can be ordered online, you'll likely finding a cheaper source by searching for distributors in your area.
-We used ONE 3.8 Cubic Foot Bag of Mix, which was under $15.
+We used ONE 3.8 Cubic Foot Bag of Mix, which

 Starting 6" from the bottom of each of your grow buckets, drill aeration holes.
 Do not drill below the 6" line of your bucket, or they will leak, defeating the purpose.
 (In case you're wondering how many holes- we made 9 rows of 4 holes in each grow bucket, (kind of like a Connect 4 game!).